LeaRostoker/Kyudai-project-Lea/README.md

 np.save('office-model_semantics.npy', arr)
 ```

+You can change the name of the resulting files to 'your scene name'_sdf.npy and 'your scene name'_semantics.npy

 ### SDF - Tetra
 If you chose this method, you will have to prepare the tetrahedralized mesh first and the following steps will be the same as above.
-For the tetrahedralization, place your mesh in the folder.
+For the tetrahedralization, use the folder named in this repository.

 ## POSA